info201b-au2022/project-justinmlc/docs/p01-proposal.md

 ## Limitations
+1. One limitation of our data is that one of the studies, "Exploring poor sleep, mental health, and help‐seeking intention in university students, Australian Journal of Psychology", has an over representation of women.
+With 98 out of the 117 subjects being women, it limited the study and its generalization.
+The study suggested that next time, they could try and balance this number out.
+2. The second limitation of our data is that one of the studies, "Student Study Performance", was not clearly labeled and hard to interpret.
+For example, the study has a column labeled, "Your sleep hour.
+How long a student sleep throughout the week?"
+Then, with the data ranging from 5-8.
+It can be seen as confusing as it is not normal for a person to get 8 hours of sleep during a whole week.
+It also is not clear whether or not that is the average amount of hours per sleep in a week.

 ## References
 1. Ahammed Benojoir et. all.
 Exploring the association between mental health and subjective sleep quality during COVID-19 pandemic among Bangladeshi university students.
 Harvard Dataverse. https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/94KDOL